aryanvx/portfolio/README.md

-# Header

-You know ya boy had to include a README.md.
-Otherwise, I'd just be another hypocrite in a world full of hypocrisy (If you caught that reference you're elite).

 ## Overview
 This is my personal portfolio website.
 I built it as a static site to share my projects, achievements, and information about myself.
 I used vanilla HTML, CSS, and JavaScript to keep things simple and clean while still attemtping to follow modern web design practices.